Jump to section

 $500

-It can be difficult, if not impossible, to actually count the number of breaths your cat is taking.
-There are a number of other indications, either gradually occurring over time or acute or sudden in onset, to watch for that would indicate your cat is having difficulties breathing.
+It can be difficult for an inexperienced person to actually count the number of breaths your cat is taking.
+There are a number of other indications, either gradually occurring over time or that are acute (or sudden) in onset, to watch for that would indicate your cat is having difficulties breathing.
 These include:

 Rapid breathing is a symptom with a number of underlying illnesses and injury as potential causes.
 The most common of these include: